 Well, a horse's tail length is determined by lots of factors.
 Genetics, his environment, nutrition, and care.
-I want everyone to understand that you can't put a magic lotion on his tail and that will make his hair follicles, deep in the skin, make his hair grow faster.
-Magic lotions CAN protect the hair that he already has from breakage, damage, and if it's greasy enough, from getting too tangled and caught on things.
+All hair grows according to a TIME schedule - not a length schedule.
+More on that topic here!
+In order to get a longer tail, you have to have the existing and future tail be healthy and damage free.
+Magic lotions CAN protect the hair that he already has from breakage, damage, and if it's conditioned enough, from getting too tangled and caught on things.

 As far as care is concerned, there are a few things you can to do help his tail along.
 Think of it as the most fragile thing ever, and therefore should never see a brush.
 Only use your favorite detangler in moderation and your fingers to pick through.
-You could use an environmentally friendly product, like De-Stress from EcoLicious Equestrian to help you carefully get rid of tangles.
 Another school of thought says that you should brush his tail daily, to prevent huge tangles and help spread his natural oils down the tail shaft.
 If you horse's tail is often dirty and muddy, you may want to consider the first method of leaving it alone for a few days then rinsing and detangling when you get rid of the mud.

 Time will grow this tail out!
 Also, consider a loose braid or tail bag.
 My experience has been that the hairs may be protected in a braid to tail bag, but you horse will lose some fly protection and may rub his tail more.
 This will be an experiment for you to figure out.

 In the nutrition department, we have a great friend in Karen Isberg, the President of Kentucky Performance Products.
 Here are her suggestions for tail growth from the inside out!!